visyura/ae-invert-speed-curve/README.md

-# After Effect Speed Remap Curve Inverser
+# After Effect speed remap curve inverser

 This script calculates the inverse of a time remap speed curve in After Effects.
 When the original time-remapped layer and the generated inverse layer are combined, they cancel each other out, resulting in linear playback at normal speed.